Does the New Testament tell us we don’t have to keep the «Jewish» Sabbath?

 “And the next sabbath day came almost the whole city together to hear the word of God” (Acts 13,44)

-In harmony with the decision of the Jerusalem council, Paul preach to the gentiles on the Sabbath:
+In harmony with the decision of the Jerusalem Council, Paul preached to the Gentiles on the Sabbath:

 “And Paul, as his manner was, went in unto them, and three sabbath days reasoned with them out of the scriptures” (Act 17:2)

-The pagan worshipping with the Jews is in this one verse called «religious proselytes», meaning converts.
-In order for a convert to be accepted as part of the Jewish congregation, they had to be circumcised and follow all the customs.
-Or else they would still be considered «unclean».
-This was the controversy that caused the Jerusalem council in the first place.
-It sounds strange today, but it was a real question back then.
-That is why Peter didn’t want to go dine with Cornelius and why he was so surprised they got the Holy Spirit even though they were not circumcised.
-And God had to teach Peter through the vision that he could commune with Christ followers who weren’t circumcised.
-Now, in the Jerusalem council, the idea of separation of worshippers was rejected.
-It had been practiced in the temple and during holidays and in their congregations, but now the wall between them was torn, and both circumcised and uncircumcised could dine and worship together in the name of Christ.
+The Gentiles worshipping alongside the Jews are referred to in this verse as “religious proselytes,” meaning converts.
+In order for a convert to be accepted as part of the Jewish congregation, they had to be circumcised and follow all the customs; otherwise, they would still be considered “unclean.”
+This was the controversy that gave rise to the Jerusalem Council in the first place.
+It sounds strange today, but it was a genuine question at the time.
+That is why Peter did not want to go and dine with Cornelius, and why he was so surprised that they received the Holy Spirit even though they were not circumcised.
+God had to teach Peter through the vision that he could commune with followers of Christ who were not circumcised.
+Now, in the Jerusalem Council, the idea of separating worshippers was rejected.
+It had been practiced in the temple, during holidays, and in their congregations, but now the wall between them was torn down, and both circumcised and uncircumcised could dine and worship together in the name of Christ.

-The problem back then is misinterpreted because modern and middle age scholars compared it to a different time and conflict than the one they faced.
-Also, it was about power and position and the need to separate from the Jews.
-In a way, many Christians turned it all upside down.
-The council which was meant to unite the converts with the Jewish-Christian congregation was suddenly used to call Jews and their traditions as unclean instead.
-The church council in Laodicea in the 300s actually forbade Christians from feasting with Jews or from taking part in any of their traditions (See footnote 1).
-Everything was turned upside down and the meaning ruined, as these verses were used to create separation rather uniting the converts to “Israel”.
-Now they claimed, Jews who believed in Jesus, had to convert to pagan customs in order to be part of their congregation.
-The more modern interpretation of the Jerusalem council is in many ways built on the old Catholic ideas and laws and is the main reason it’s misunderstood even by protestants today who look upon Christians keeping the original Sabbath as “not real Christians” or “unclean christians”.
+The problem of that era is misinterpreted because modern and medieval scholars compared it to a different time and conflict than the one those early believers actually faced.
+It also became a matter of power, position, and the desire to separate from the Jews.
+In many ways, Christians turned it all upside down.
+The Council, which was meant to unite the converts with the Jewish-Christian congregation, was suddenly used to label Jews and their traditions as unclean instead.
+The Church Council of Laodicea in the 300s actually forbade Christians from feasting with Jews or taking part in any of their traditions (see footnote 1).
+Everything was turned upside down, and the meaning was lost, as these verses were used to create separation rather than to unite the converts to “Israel.”
+Now it was claimed that Jews who believed in Jesus had to adopt pagan customs in order to be part of their congregation.
+The more modern interpretation of the Jerusalem Council is in many ways built upon old Catholic ideas and laws, and is the main reason it is misunderstood even by Protestants today, who regard Christians keeping the original Sabbath as “not real Christians” or “unclean Christians.”

-The idea that The Jerusalem Council rejected God’s moral laws, even His ten commandments, for these four commandments mentioned in the council, is in a way an absurd interpretation of the council.
+The idea that the Jerusalem Council rejected God’s moral laws, even His Ten Commandments, in favor of these four requirements mentioned in the Council, is in many ways an absurd interpretation of the Council.

-And if they had done this, they would have acted in contrary to Christ own words and the entire law and prophets.
-All accusations against them back then would have been correct indeed.
-Jesus was taking away the separation, not creating one.
-If indeed pagans and Jews were from this moment to keep two different laws in order to be right with God, then a separation was created at this council, not a union.
-What remained for a complete union was for the Jews to realize they didn’t have to continue the sacrificial laws, and they did once the temple in Jerusalem was destroyed and they were prevented from continuing.
+And if they had done this, they would have acted contrary to Christ’s own words and to the entire law and the prophets.
+All accusations against them at that time would indeed have been correct.
+Jesus was removing the separation, not creating one.
+If pagans and Jews were from that moment to keep two different laws in order to be right with God, then a separation was created at this Council, not a union.
+What remained for a complete union was for the Jews to realize they did not have to continue the sacrificial laws, and they did come to that realization once the temple in Jerusalem was destroyed and they were prevented from continuing.

-Jesus warned ahead to the very apostles who were later sitting in that Council:
+Jesus warned ahead of time to the very apostles who were later sitting in that Council:

 «Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.» (Mat 5:19)

-Jesus also showed no respect for the idea that the Sabbath was no longer valid from the time of the council that took place around 48 AD.
-For when Jesus spoke of 70 AD He said for them to pray that they don’t end up in a situation that causes them to break the Sabbath (Mat.24:20).
-If it was nailed to the cross why would Jesus say this about the future?
-Would the council make Christ word about the future of no effect?
+Jesus also showed no indication that the Sabbath was no longer valid after the Council, which took place around 48 AD.
+When Jesus spoke of 70 AD, He told them to pray that they would not end up in a situation that caused them to break the Sabbath (Mat.
+24:20).
+If it had been nailed to the cross, why would Jesus speak of it in relation to the future?
+Would the Council make Christ’s words about the future of no effect?
 Of course not.
-Was the sabbath nailed to the cross for pagans but not for Jews?
+Was the Sabbath nailed to the cross for Gentiles but not for Jews?
 How would that work?
 Jesus said that His blood was the blood of the covenant and that it was confirmed on the cross.
-Anything added to the covenant or removed, had to be proclaimed by Christ Himself before His death.
-If the moral law was no longer required to keep after the cross, Jesus would have told them.
-God always let people know throughout Bible history, He never left them to guess His requirements or expectations.
-It was never left to man to make laws or abolish them.
-Those who did was in the Bible considered rebels.
-The leaders in Jeremiah’s day did, God said they were false prophets.
-Kings did, God said He would take from their descendants their throne.
+Anything added to or removed from the covenant had to be proclaimed by Christ Himself before His death.
+If the moral law was no longer required to be kept after the cross, Jesus would have told them.
+Throughout the Bible, God always informed His people; He never left them to guess His requirements or expectations.
+It was never left to man to make or abolish laws.
+Those who did so were considered rebels in the Bible.
+The leaders in Jeremiah’s day did, and God called them false prophets.
+Kings did, and God said He would remove the throne from their descendants.
 No man could remove God’s requirements but God Himself.
 That is why the law was placed inside God’s throne here on earth.
-It’s not something that is the matter of interpretation or guesswork based on a letter someone sends someone that can mean one thing or another.
-If there were no longer requirements to keep God’s law, God would have directly through Christ informed them beforehand and there would be no cause to doubt.
+It is not a matter of interpretation or guesswork based on a letter that can mean one thing or another.
+If there were no longer any requirement to keep God’s law, God would have directly informed them through Christ beforehand, and there would be no cause to doubt.

-The New Testament tries to break down the idea that there is one salvation for Jews and another for Christians.
-Paul tries to explain this over and over again in his letters.
-That there is only one name to be saved by.
-Peter proclaimed it so bravely:
+The New Testament works to break down the idea that there is one path of salvation for Jews and another for Christians.
+Paul tries to explain this over and over again in his letters: that there is only one name by which we must be saved.
+Peter proclaimed it boldly:

 «Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.» (Act_4:12)

-All Jewish traditions and laws could not change that.
-Without Christ it was all in vain.
-Together with Christ it was educational, without Him pointless.
+No Jewish tradition or law could change that.
+Without Christ, it was all in vain, and without Him, pointless.
+Together with Christ, it was educational.

 Paul uses the image of a tree in his letter to the Romans.
-The tree is Christ and the roots, the law and the prophets, and the branches on this tree were both Jews and pagans.
-After Christ, Jews that would not believe was cut off and heathen was grafted in with the believing Jews.
-However, it was the same tree, same conditions and same requirements (Rom.11,11-24).
+The tree is Christ, the roots are the law and the prophets, and the branches on this tree are both Jews and Gentiles.
+After Christ, Jews who would not believe were cut off, and Gentiles were grafted in with the believing Jews.
+However, it was the same tree, with the same conditions and the same requirements (Rom.
+11:11-24).

 Paul said everyone is one in Christ.